meth-star2/meth-star2/README.md

 - **Automation Software**: Making software for automation using Selenium.
 - **Telegram Bots**: Creating and managing Telegram bots.
 - **Web Scraping**: Parsing information from websites.
-- **Web Development**: Creating and installing websites using Node.js or PHP Laravel.
 - **AI Integration**: Working with ChatGPT to improve work speed.
 - **Testing and Debugging**: Testing projects and solving bugs.